thinkjs/en.thinkjs.org/3.0/logic.md

     }
   }
   let msgs = {
-    int: 'this is int error message for all field',             // 规则1
+    int: 'this is int error message for all field',             // rule 1
     address: {
-      int: 'this is int error message for address',             // 规则2
+      int: 'this is int error message for address',             // rule 2
-      a: 'this is int error message for a of address',          // 规则3 'b,c': 'this is int error message for b and c of address' // 规则4
+      a: 'this is int error message for a of address',          // rule 3 'b,c': 'this is int error message for b and c of address' // rule 4
       d: {
-        int: 'this is int error message for d of address'       // 规则5 }
+        int: 'this is int error message for d of address'       // rule 5 }
     }
   }